Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Canada Day in North Vancouver

-The North Shore’s 2022 Canada Day celebrations are held at the Shipyards.
-The event runs from 12:00 to 10:00 pm and features family-friendly activities and live entertainment.
+Canada Day celebrations in North Vancouver happen at the Shipyards.
+The event runs from 11:30 am to 7:30 pm and features family-friendly activities and live entertainment.

 If you plan to be on the North Shore on July 1st and want to celebrate Canada’s birthday, then the Shipyards is the place to be!
-It’ll also be worth travelling to from elsewhere in the Lower Mainland.
+What you’ll find there is a great event, at an awesome venue, and worth travelling to from elsewhere in the Lower Mainland!

-Click North Vancouver Canada Day Celebrations for more information.
+Click North Vancouver Canada Day Celebrations to learn more about this year’s event.

 Canada Day at Canada Place

-The area around Canada Place in downtown Vancouver is without a doubt one of the best (and busiest) places to be on July 1st.
+The area around Canada Place in downtown Vancouver is arguably one of the best (and busiest) places to be on July 1st.
 At least that’s the case most years.

-The event at Canada Place used to be the second largest Canada Day celebration on the planet, next only to those in Ottawa, Canada’s capital.
-In a typical year there are live performances at Canada Place for much of the day, and thousands of people.
+The event at Canada Place used to be the second largest Canada Day celebration in the country, next only to those in Ottawa, Canada’s capital.
+During the pre-pandemic years there were live performances at Canada Place for much of the day, and thousands of people.

 For details about what happens around Canada Place on July 1st, see our article about Canada Place on Canada Day.